JoeyHendricks/STATS-PAL/README.md

 To find out how these metrics react to a continuously deteriorating benchmark I have performed the following experiment to figure out how these metrics react when distance is randomly introduced into a stable test.

-> Below you can see the results in the top right corner above the legend you can see the ***amount of distance introduced
-> in percentage*** this amount change is then spread out over 100% of the data set.
-At the bottom of this animation you
-> can view the increasing Wasserstein and Kolmogorov-Smirnov Distance metrics.

 <!-- ECDF Curve Animation-->
 <p align="center">
   <img src="https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/media/gif/wasserstein_and_kolmogorov_smirnov_simulation.gif?raw=true"/>
 </p>

+> Above you can see the results in the top right corner above the legend you can see the ***amount of distance introduced
+> in percentage*** this amount change is then spread out over 100% of the data set.
+At the bottom of this animation you
+> can view the increasing Wasserstein and Kolmogorov-Smirnov Distance metrics.

 If you want to execute the above experiment for yourself you can do that by executing the following code in this
 project: